 After an incident of sexual violence, a victim may feel a variety of things, including not fully remembering or understanding what happened, self-blame, denial, anxiety, depression, physical pain, and/or emotional numbness.
-NSU’s primary concern is the safety and well-being of the victim during this difficult time.
-Secondary concerns are the apprehension of the assailant and preservation of evidence of the crime.
-Here is a printable brochure regarding your rights and options if you have experienced sexual violence.
+NSU’s primary concern is the safety and well-being of any person affected by sexual violence during this difficult time.
+Secondary concerns are the apprehension of the assailant/prevention of further violence and preservation of evidence of the crime.
+Here is a printable brochure regarding rights and options if you have experienced sexual violence.

 Victims are encouraged to seek medical care for injuries as well as testing/treatment for sexually transmitted infections (if relevant) from licensed medical care providers.
-Given the importance of collecting evidence if a crime may have occurred, victims of sexual violence are encouraged (but not required) to obtain a forensic sexual assault exam, conducted by specially trained professionals.
-The closest location to obtain such an exam from the Fort Lauderdale/ Davie Campus is the local sexual assault center:
+Given the importance of collecting evidence if a crime may have occurred, it is encouraged (but not required) to obtain a forensic sexual assault exam, conducted by specially trained professionals.
+The closest location to obtain such an exam from the Fort Lauderdale/ Davie Campus is the local sexual assault center, and it is ideal to call the 24-hour helpline to speak to their confidential staff and discuss resources and services:

 Nancy J. Cotterman Center 400 NE 4th Street Fort Lauderdale, Florida 33301 954-761-RAPE (7273) - 24-hour helpline

-Any person can call the 24-Hour Sexual Assault Helpline and confidentially discuss options after an assault.
+Any person can call the 24-Hour Sexual Assault Helpline and confidentially discuss options after experiencing sexual violence.
 Services provided at the center include crisis intervention, counseling, advocacy, accompaniment, information and referrals, and forensic medical exams for victims of sexual assault and survivors of child abuse.
-A forensic medical exam can be conducted even if the victim/survivor has not reported the crime to the police (if the victim is 18 years old or older) and presents within 96 hours of the assault.
+A forensic medical exam can be conducted even if the victim/survivor has not reported the crime to the police (if the victim is 18 years old or older).
+Victims are encouraged to seek an exam as soon as possible, within 120 hours following sexual violence.
+Some evidence may be able to be collected even after that time.

 Individuals outside of Broward County can call 800-656-HOPE (4673) to learn about resources in their location from RAINN (Rape, Abuse, and Incest National Network).
 Victims are also encouraged to seek out confidential resources which can offer counseling and other services related to mental health care and processing traumatic events.